 The fastest growing program at Mines is Computer Science (CS).
 CS@Mines prepares tomorrow's leaders to bring the computational power and thinking of computer science to all fields of engineering and science, as well as business, medicine and entertainment.
 Learn more at: http://cs.mines.edu.

-Path Ambassadors to High Success (PATHS) is a newly-developed scholarship program created and managed by a collaborative Mines leadership team with funding from the National Science Foundation.
+Path Ambassadors to High Success (PATHS) is a scholarship program created and managed by a collaborative Mines leadership team with funding from the National Science Foundation.
 PATHS offers an exciting opportunity for academically talented, low-income students in Colorado to study Computer Science (CS) at Mines.
 Through a process open to all graduating high school students and community college transfer students in Colorado who meet the eligibility criteria, PATHS creates new and strengthens existing pathways for economically challenged, high-potential CS students to attend and thrive at Mines.
 In addition to financial awards, PATHS empowers students through on-campus communities that provide a spectrum of activities, support services, career guidance, and university resources to encourage scholars through successful completion of an undergraduate degree.
 PATHS especially seeks worthy scholars from groups underrepresented in CS and STEM fields, generally, by ethnic/cultural heritage, gender, etc. PATHS anticipates selecting 10-20 incoming freshmen and/or transfer students as PATHS Scholars annually through the application process.
-Click here to view the application.
+Click here be directed to the application.

 Each student selected to become a PATHS Scholar will receive a scholarship toward Mines tuition, fees, and expenses.
 While exact amounts may vary depending on each scholar's circumstances, an average PATHS Scholarship award will be approximately $5,000 annually.
 In rare cases, the maximum award may be up to $10,000 per year.
 PATHS Scholarships are "stackable" with other financial aid, and individual award levels are determined in consultation with the Mines Financial Aid Office, which coordinates awards, grants and aid available to each student from all sources.

-Every PATHS Scholar who meets the program standards will be invited to reapply annually, with the expectation that they will continue to be funded at the same annual monetary award level each year through Mines graduation, up to a maximum of four (4) academic years (8 semesters).
+Every PATHS Scholar who meets the program standards will be eligible to renew annually, with the expectation that they will continue to be funded at the same annual monetary award level each year through Mines graduation, up to a maximum of four (4) academic years (8 semesters).
 PATHS awards may be extended beyond 8 semesters only with good cause shown through an appeal process, in the sole discretion of the PATHS leadership team.

 Yes.
 PATHS Scholars can accept financial assistance from other sources.
 The Mines Financial Aid Office is available to answer specific questions about your individual situation by email at firstname.lastname@example.org or by phone at 303-273-3301.